 Household bleach is a common solution to many situations.
 It can clean and disinfect a variety of surfaces.
 But chlorine bleach is also potentially dangerous, especially when you mix it with other chemicals.
 While it's generally safe to use on PVC pipes, it might not be as effective as you think for every situation.

 Polyvinyl chloride, or PVC, undergoes a hardening process known as thermosetting before it begins its life as a common plumbing pipe material.
 This process gives the substance a hardy resistance to numerous chemicals, including bleach and even harsh drain openers.
-In short, it is safe to use bleach on PVC pipe, but you'll benefit in the long run if you know the basics "dos" and "don'ts" of treating PVC with various types chemicals.
+In short, it is safe to use bleach on PVC pipe, but you'll benefit in the long run if you know the basics "dos" and "don'ts" of treating PVC with various types of chemicals.

 Other Safe Chemicals

 Though generally resilient, PVC's chemical composition isn't infallible.
 Chemicals such as acetone and phenol, used in nail polish remover and paint strippers, can have severe effects on PVC pipes.
-Avoid applying any chemicals from the ethyl group – including ethylene bromide, ethylene chloride or ethylene chlorohydrin – to PVC pipes.
-Never pour lacquers, pine oil, sulfuric acid or turpentine down drains connected to PVC pipes.
+Avoid applying any chemicals from the ethyl group, including ethylene bromide, ethylene chloride, or ethylene chlorohydrin, to PVC pipes.
+Never pour lacquers, pine oil, sulfuric acid, or turpentine down drains connected to PVC pipes.